NielsWulf/Image-Recommender/README.md

 ### 1) Setting up Database [meta_data.py]

 This script processes a directory of image files, extracts metadata (such as file name, path, image dimensions, etc.) and stores this information in a SQLite database.
-I t is designed to process large data sets efficiently by processing images in batches, logging errors and supporting checkpoints to continue processing in case of interruptions.
+It is designed to process large data sets efficiently by processing images in batches, logging errors and supporting checkpoints to continue processing in case of interruptions.

 Setup Database: The script will automatically set up the SQLite database and create the necessary table when run.